luciafang/luciaFang.github.io/README.md

 **Future Goals**
-I am looking forward to deepening my expertise by pursuing a PhD in Educational Technology.
+I am looking forward to deepening my expertise by pursuing a PhD.
 My goal is to commence my doctoral studies in Fall 2025.
 This next step will allow me to explore and expand on innovative strategies that leverage technology to improve education systems.